 Q4 is approaching and you’ve been tasked with analyzing the success of every initiative your brand has executed throughout the year.
 Working with a range of internal and external partners, your biggest challenge now lies in calculating the ROI of each initiative.
-Your end goal is clear – use this year’s insights to update your strategy and deploy your marketing spend more effectively in 2018.
+Your end goal is clear – use this year’s insights to update your strategy and deploy your marketing spend more effectively in the next year.

 No matter the initiative, there is one market dynamic that impacts them all: payers are increasingly shifting the cost burden onto patients.
 As a result, your copay program has grown from being just another tactic into a key element of your access strategy, an indispensable tool for sales reps, and one of the biggest line items on your budget.

 Yet, with all the focus on tactical and strategic planning, is it possible that you do not fully understand the ROI of your copay program?
 If you aren’t assessing your program with the same rigor as the rest of your business, it’s likely you are spending more than you are earning.

 While the strategy and goals of every copay program vary, we’ve found that the top 5 essential metrics to track ROI stay the same.

 - Patient Abandonment: At its core, the objective of any copay program is to ensure a patient doesn’t walk away from the pharmacy without a script because of cost.
 As you assess the effectiveness of your copay program, it’s imperative to look not just at the average abandonment rate, but also at the impact the program had on individual patient behavior.
 The change in potential abandonment for a patient bought down from $100 to $30 is going to be much larger than for a patient bought down from $40 to $30.